Paris Travel Tips & Tricks: 2026 Guide for First-Time Visitors

 18. Try local food

-While in the past, locals could be quite snobbish about French haute cuisine, nowadays, Parisian food is influenced by tastes and ingredients from all over the world.
-And while you should definitely try some traditional French food on a few occasions, it’s just as nice to discover different cuisines with a French touch.
+While in the past, locals could be quite snobbish about French haute cuisine, Parisian food today reflects influences from all over the world.
+While you should definitely try some traditional French dishes, it’s just as interesting to include other cuisines along the way.

 READ ALSO: Best Traditional French Dishes to Try in France